Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Experiment and Results

-We have successfully shown the generation capabilities of HMN for generating large heterogeneous networks with more than 10000 nodes.
-To demonstrate the capabilities of HMN for generating smaller networks we have tried to model the smaller European air transportation network \cite{Cardillo2013} abbreviated as $EATN$.
-The air transportation network is also a multiplex network having \textbf{37} different layers with each one of the layer representing a different airlines of Europe.
-To compare our results with existing models we have taken the BINBALL \cite{10.1145/2808797.2808900} generative model designed especially for modelling the multiplex air transportation network.
-We have generated 10 layers of the air transportation network using both BINBALL and HMN and compared the average centrality measures of the air transportation network with both the generated networks.
-The results are shown in Table \ref{tab:comparison_binball_hmng}.
-It must be noted that the results presented in Table \ref{tab:comparison_binball_hmng} are averaged over the nodes of each of the layers in the multiplex network.
+We have generated 10 layers of the air transportation network using our HLN generating algorithm (with $L = \{1, 2, ..., 37\}, R_L(i) = \{t_1\}$) and compared the average centrality measures of the air transportation network with our generated networks.
+The results are shown in Table \ref{tab:comparison_binball_HLNg}.
+It must be noted that the results presented in the table are averaged over the nodes of each of the layers in the multiplex network.
 The column Triangles/node denotes the average number of triangles any node participates in averaged over all the layers.
-In addition to the centrality measures, we compare the degree distribution of 2 layers sampled randomly from the EATN with randomly sampled layers generated from BINBALL and HMN as shown in Figure \ref{air_binball_hmng} (our proposed network is referred to as HMNG).